Russian family struggling to support themselves in Seattle after crossing border - NewsBreak

 “It is such a heartwarming to feel like there are people here who can support you, who can feel you.
 And it’s a huge blessing for us,” Mikhail said.

 The family chose to fly from Russia to Mexico in late 2022 after being outspoken opponents of Russia’s war against Ukraine.
-They made it to the northern Mexican border with the help of the nonprofit Practice Mercy Foundation , but waited for over 40 days in the crime-ridden cartel-controlled border city before U.S. Customs and Border Protection called them for an interview at a South Texas port of entry and they were legally allowed into the United States.3 South Texas women missing in Mexico, police say
+They made it to the northern Mexican border with the help of the nonprofit Practice Mercy Foundation , but waited for over 40 days in the crime-ridden cartel-controlled border city before U.S. Customs and Border Protection called them for an interview at a South Texas port of entry and they were legally allowed into the United States.

 But being allowed to live in the United States and being allowed to work in the United States are two entirely different things.